 Exploring Human Resources Careers in Hawaii

 Human resources professionals in Hawaii are employed in the state, nonprofit, and private sectors.
 Typically, the state’s largest companies have the most substantial human resources departments.
-Hawaii’s five largest employers include:
+According to 2019 BLS stats, Hawaii’s largest employers include:

 - Tripler Army Medical Center – 2,826 employees